rocky-linux/documentation/docs/books/web_services/021-web-servers-apache.md

 ## Apache

-In this chapter, you will learn about Apache, the web server.
+In this chapter, you will learn about the web server Apache.

 ****

-**Objectives**: In this chapter, you will learn how to:
+**Objectives**: You will learn how to:

-:heavy_check_mark: install and configure apache
+:heavy_check_mark: install and configure Apache

 :checkered_flag: **apache**, **http**, **httpd**